DUNE-DAQ/docs/docs/packages/daq-cmake/README.md

 ```
 When you call it it will install the targets (executables, shared object libraries) you wish to make available to others who want to use your package in a directory called `$DBT_INSTALL_DIR/<pkgname>` (by default that would be `./install/toylibrary`).
 You'll also need to add a special file to your project for this function to work; this is discussed more fully in the "Installing your project as a local package" section later in this document.

-### If your package relies on nonstandard dependencies

-...go back and take a look at the "Adding extra UPS products and product pools" section of [the daq-buildtools documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/#adding_extra_ups_products)

 ### Installing your project as a local package

 Use the procedure described below in order to have your package installed.
 Once your package is installed, it means other packages can access the libraries, public headers, etc., provided by your package via CMake's `find_package` command, i.e.: